stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 the searching-parties of boys and masters find any trace of him in the snowy countryside around the school.
 So far as could be seen, he had simply vanished.

-  Robert&rsquo;s parents arrived on the afternoon of the second day after his disappearance.
+  Robert's parents arrived on the afternoon of the second day after his disappearance.
 They took their trouble quietly, though, of course, they were staggered by this unexpected disaster.
 Browne looked ten years older for it, but there was absolutely nothing that could be done.
 By the fourth day the case had settled down in the opinion of the school as an insoluble mystery.
-Mr. and Mrs. Grandison went reluctantly back to their home, and on the following morning the ten days&rsquo; Christmas vacation began.
+Mr. and Mrs. Grandison went reluctantly back to their home, and on the following morning the ten days' Christmas vacation began.

   Boys and masters departed in anything but the usual holiday spirit; and Browne and his wife were left, along with the servants, as my only fellow-occupants of the big place.
 Without the masters and boys it seemed a very hollow shell indeed.

-  That afternoon I sat in front of my grate-fire thinking about Robert&rsquo;s disappearance and evolving all sorts of fantastic theories to account for it.
+  That afternoon I sat in front of my grate-fire thinking about Robert's disappearance and evolving all sorts of fantastic theories to account for it.
 By evening I had acquired a bad headache, and ate a light supper accordingly.
 Then, after a brisk walk around the massed buildings, I returned to my living-room and took up the burden of thought once more.

-  A little after ten o&rsquo;clock I awakened in my armchair, stiff and chilled, from a doze during which I had let the fire go out.
+  A little after ten o'clock I awakened in my armchair, stiff and chilled, from a doze during which I had let the fire go out.
 I was physically uncomfortable, yet mentally aroused by a peculiar sensation of expectancy and possible hope.
 Of course it had to do with the problem that was harassing me.
-For I had started from that inadvertent nap with a curious, persistent idea&mdash;the odd idea that a tenuous, hardly recognizable Robert Grandison had been trying desperately to communicate with me.
+For I had started from that inadvertent nap with a curious, persistent idea--the odd idea that a tenuous, hardly recognizable Robert Grandison had been trying desperately to communicate with me.
 I finally went to bed with one conviction unreasoningly strong in my mind.
 Somehow I was sure that young Robert Grandison was still alive.